RoseKyalo/My-Tableau-Project/README.md

 ![County](/images/Sex%20per%20County.png)

-`This gender disproportion is consistent across all counties, with males being the most affected.
+`Gender disproportion is consistent across all counties, with males being the most affected.
 The peak age for extrajudicial killings is 22, indicating a significant impact on young males in particular.`

 ![Sex](/images/Age%20and%20Sex.png)